mcfnord/hc22_archive/README.md

 You can play the same game as you might play face-to-face, because the Possible Move Indicators are not _enforced_.

+Pawns have no special moves.
+Reaching the opposite side of the board with a pawn has no special outcome.

 You can't add pieces (such as two-queen in the Olympia variant, or extra pawns in limbo as a handicap).

-The Possible Move Indicator doesn't show special pawn configurations (mob or acrobat).

-Reaching the opposite side of the board with a pawn has no special outcome.

-A piece can kamakazi an opponent piece in the portal, both pieces go into limbo, but a regeneration could result for the attacker color.
-Not sure if this differs from typical meatspace rules.
-We just prefer this approach.
+The ability to attack a portal occupant probably differs.

 # Join us